Best Places To Stay In Paris

 1. The Marais (3rd-4th Arrondissement)

 Marais is a wonderful, art-filled, centrally-located district with several attractions in close proximity like Pompidou, Musee Picasso and Hotel de Ville.
 Other main spots such as The Louvre are at a walking distance as well.
-This extremely safe area is gay friendly and hosts medieval architecture.
+This extremely safe area is gay friendly and hosts medieval architecture making it one of the best places to stay in Paris.
 The famous Jewish Quarter houses excellent shops, restaurants and cafes.
-A nighttime entertainer for the locals, Marais serves a perfect shopping experience for the hippie fashionistas.
+A night-time entertainer for the locals, Marais serves a perfect shopping experience for the hippie fashionistas.
 Stroll on rue Charlot on a Sunday to enjoy the unpretentious art galleries restaurants and wineries.
 Night scene is quite intense with all the major action going on in this vicinity.

 2. 9th Arrondissement